 Summary: Drywood termites are important structural pests in tropical and warm/dry climates.
-Unlike most other termites, drywood termites do not need contact with soil moisture.
-Control of "drywoods" can therefore be more difficult because their colonies are not confined to the soil.
+Unlike most other termites, drywood termite colonies do not need direct contact with soil moisture.
+Termite colonies and damage can occur inside structural wood elements without evidence of external mud tunnels that are characteristic of other termites.
+Detection and control of "drywoods" can therefore be much more difficult.

 Unlike subterranean termites which built colonies in the soil, drywood termite colonies do not need contact with soil moisture nor any other water source.
 As their name suggests, drywood termites occur in dry wood that may be above ground level.
 Drywood termites build colonies in structural wood, fence and utility posts, furniture, moldings, door and window frames, and so forth.
 Because termite workers can be difficult to identify, species are often determined based on geographical location, location of colony and/or type of wood damage (see How Are Subterranean Termites Different?).

 In the US drywood termites are found in regions that do not experience freezing temperatures during most winters (red areas of map).
 Isolated infestations may occasionally be found in cooler climates however.
 Drywood termites also may be transported in wooden articles and start local, indoor infestations in any climate zone.